AndyAYu/The-Golden-Basket/README.md

 # The-Golden-Basket

-The Golden Eggsket is a data visualization/interactive demo that introduces the concept of diversification and opportunity cost.
+The Golden Basket is a data visualization/interactive demo that introduces the concept of diversification and opportunity cost.
 User will have different data manipulations options such as sectors and time ranges.